goldbergyoni/component-tests-workshop/README.md

 - You have at least 1 year of experience in JavaScript programming
 - You have at least 1 year of experience in Node.js and database programming
-- You know what is the purpose of testing and wrote few tests in the past
+- You know what is the purpose of testing and wrote at least few tests in the past.
+If not, this is a great video to start with - Please watch and try writing